and the calm is deep where the quiet waters flow

 Whoever this Lianfang-Zun was, their name alone was enough to halt Lan Wangji somewhat.

 Jiang Cheng’s face was only frozen with shock for a second.
-In the next he drew Sandu up, the shadows cast by its glare only seemed to deepen the rage writ all over him.
+In the next he drew Sandu up, and the shadows cast by its glare only seemed to deepen the rage writ all over him.
 “Know your place, Hanguang-Jun,” he spat at the man in front of him.
 “Your title may shine to those who don’t know you, but I haven’t forgotten how far from grace you once fell.”

 “Uncle,” Jin Ling said in shock.